 Any operation the Bank’s management believes “can grow and thrive with loan support.”

 These loans are extremely risky.
 Nationally, roughly half of all startups fail within five years.
 The Bay Area’s costly environment makes the failure rate even higher.
 Adding a 33% surcharge to Berkeley businesses only increases financial strain locally—while subsidizing risky ventures in other cities.
+Further, management only needs to "believe" a business "can grow and thrive" as opposed to making an affirmative financial determination that the enterprise is viable.

 Massachusetts rejected a Public Bank at the state level citing these exact concerns: the high costs, risks, and unclear benefits including a significant initial investment of capital by taxpayers.